A multi-orthogonal polynomials' approach to bulk queueing theory: Proofs of Theorem and Theorem

 which are the relations in (\ref{recurrencePro}).
 This proves that $P_{n,r}$, $(n,r)\in \mathbb{Z}_+^2$ as in (\ref{Abbey}) are entries of a matrix ${\bf P}$ which satisfies (\ref{initialvalueproblem}).

 We observe that $P_{n,r}$, $(n,r)\in \mathbb{Z}_+^2$ in (\ref{Abbey}) have analytic continuations to the whole complex plane $\mathbb{C}$.
 The rest of this Section concerns with showing that the initial value problem (\ref{initialvalueproblem}) has a unique solution with analytic functions as entries, and they must be real on $\mathbb{R}_+$.
 We also show that any other solution does not contain transition probability functions in the entries.
 Finally we show that $P_{n,r}$, $(n,r)\in \mathbb{Z}_+^2$ satisfy the four properties of a transition probability functions sated in Remark \ref{fourconditions}.
-We divide this process in two Subsections.
-In Subsection \ref{uniqueness} we prove that there is a unique analytic solution whose entries are uniformly bounded.
-In Subsection \ref{remark} we show that the four properties corresponding to transition probability functions hold.